rdgao/rdgao.github.io/_posts/2018-11-02-roemerhasit_Hilbert_Transform.md

 - As with almost all neuroscientific time series analyses - (the late) Walter Freeman has written about it.
 I stumbled upon this as I was finishing up this post.
 Had I seen it earlier, I might not have even written it.

+- __11/11/18 EDIT__: In extremely pathological cases (in the context of field potential analysis), if the amplitude and phase signals have overlapping bandwidth, you cannot express the analytical signal in polar form.
+Hence, some narrowband-ness is required (less than -20dB overlap in support).
+In English, this means that the amplitude signal should not be changing at the same rate as the phase signal (imagine the vector spinning around in complex domain but with wildly fluctuating length at every angular step).
+This almost never happens in electrophysiological analysis because we're typically interested in cross-frequency coupling of frequencies that are sufficiently far apart.
+I think this is more important in the context of amplitude or frequency modulation in communication ([Bedrosian's Theorem](https://en.wikipedia.org/wiki/Hilbert_transform#Bedrosian's_theorem)), and apparently fMRI [functional connectivity](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3624768/).

 ### Sources:
 [1]:https://ccrma.stanford.edu/~jos/mdft/Analytic_Signals_Hilbert_Transform.html